 - Remain calm when distractions such as loud noises are presented

 You are allowed to pet and talk to your dog during the test, but you can't use food rewards or toys to encourage it.
 Any dog that has a housetraining accident, barks, growls, or snaps during the test automatically fails.

 Socialize Your Puppy

 If you have a new puppy you want to prepare for the Canine Good Citizen test, start with socialization.
 Get your puppy used to a variety of different people and being handled.
 You can also begin working on basic obedience commands, such as sit and down with your puppy.
 A puppy kindergarten class is a great way to get your puppy on track to becoming a good canine citizen.

 Although there is no minimum age requirement for the Canine Good Citizen, keep in mind that your dog's temperament may change as it becomes an adult.
 The AKC recommends that puppies who pass the Canine Good Citizen test be retested once they become adults.

 Another option for puppies is the AKC S.T.A.R.
 Puppy Program.
 S.T.A.R. stands for socialization, training, activity, and responsibility.
-This is a pre-Canine Good Citizen test for puppies younger than one year.
+This is a pre-Canine Good Citizen test for puppies younger than 1 year old.
 Just like the Canine Good Citizen, puppies train and then get tested.
 Those who pass the test receive a medal and certificate.

 Work on the "look" command so you'll be able to keep your dog's attention on you in any situation.
 This will come in handy when you're teaching your dog to remain calm when it interacts with strangers or other dogs.

 Teach Your Dog to Stay Calm Around Strangers